kaishin/redalemeden.com/content/posts/2012-02-13-twitter-ios-showdown-round-2/index.md

 ---
 date: 2012-02-13T08:38:51-06:00
-title: "Twitter Client Showdown: Round 2"
+title: "Twitter iOS Apps: Interaction Design Showdown – Round 2"
-description: "An update to the original showdown pitting the user interfaces of Tweetbot 1.0 and Twitter for iPhone using a simplified GOMS model."
 category: design
+tags:
+  - Research
+  - Interaction
+  - Mobile
+  - Twitter
+  - iOS
 ---

-It has been almost a year since the [original showdown]({% post_url 2011-04-19-twitter-client-showdown %}) pitting the user interfaces of the Twitter official client and Tweetbot.
-Since the latter got a major update last week, it is a good opportunity to revisit the Twitter client landscape on iOS.
+It has been almost a year since the [original showdown] pitting the user interfaces of the official Twitter client and Tapbots' Tweetbot.
+Given that the latter got a major update last week, it's a good opportunity to give the showdown another go.

 For starters, here is a quick summary of the simplified HIP model used in this showdown:

 * Touch interactions are assigned a value based on the precision and time required to execute them.
-Single taps take in average 165 milliseconds, while double taps and swipes take 350ms and 400ms respectively.
+In average, Single taps take 165 milliseconds, while double taps and swipes take 350ms and 400ms respectively.
 The single tap is given a nominal value of 1 and will serve as the base unit of other interactions.
 For instance, assigning the value of 2 to a swipe means that it's twice harder to execute than a single tap.

 * A task is a chain of user interactions with an end goal.
 The effort required to achieve a certain task equals the sum of the individual values of each interaction involved.
 The lower the sum, the more efficient the interface.